Will block five entry points to Delhi, say farmers, call Burari protest site ‘open jail’

 Punjab President of Bhartiya Kisan Union Krantikari Sarjeet Singh Phul on Sunday said that the farmers have decided to block five main entry points to Delhi until the central government accepts their demand to abolish the new agricultural laws, ANI reported.

-The announcement was made at a press conference held by farmer leaders, after several unions from Punjab unanimously rejected Union Home Minister Amit Shah’s offer to relocate themselves to a government-designated area in Burari area of Delhi, saying they would press on with their protest near the city’s borders.
-They want to protest at the Jantar Mantar in Central Delhi, which is situated nearly 20 kms away from Burari.
+The announcement was made at a press conference held by farmer leaders, after several unions from Punjab unanimously rejected Union Home Minister Amit Shah’s offer to relocate themselves to a government-designated area in Burari area of Delhi.
+They said they would press on with their protest near the city’s borders, until they are allowed to go to Jantar Mantar in Central Delhi.
 Swaraj India chief Yogendra Yadav is part of a 7-member committee of farmers that took the decision to turn down Shah’s offer.

 “We’ve decided that we’ll never go to Burari Park as we got proof that it’s an open jail,” Phul said.
 The farmers leader said they did not trust the intentions of the government.
 “The Delhi Police told Uttarakhand Farmer Association President that they’ll take them to Jantar Mantar but instead locked them at Burari,” he alleged.